Fair Core Imputations for the Assignment Game: New Solution Concepts and Efficient Algorithms: Remaining Ideas of Leximin Algorithm

-In this section, we will give polynomial time procedures for partitioning vertices and edges according to the classification given in Definitions \ref{def.player} and \ref{def.team}.
-This is required by the mechanisms given in Sections \ref{sec.leximin} and \ref{sec.leximax}.
+In this section, we will give polynomial time procedures for partitioning vertices and edges according to the classification given in Definitions \ref{def.agent} and \ref{def.team}.
+This is required by the algorithms given in Sections \ref{sec.high} and \ref{sec.leximax}.

 Let $W_{\max}$ be the worth of the given assignment game, $G = (U, V, E), \ w: E \rightarrow \cQ_+$.
 For each edge $e$, find the worth of the game with $e$ removed.
 If it is less than $W_{max}$ then $e$ is essential.
 Now pick an edge $e'$ which is not essential and let its weight be $w$.
 Remove the two endpoints of $e'$ and compute the worth of the remaining game.
-If it is $(W_{\max} - w)$, then $e'$ is viable, since it is not essential and is matched in a maximum weight matching.
+If it is $(W_{\max} - w)$ then $e'$ is matched in a maximum weight matching.
+Furthermore, since it is not essential, it is viable.
 The remaining edges are subpar.

 Next, for each vertex $v$, consider the game with player $v$ removed and find its worth.
 If it is less than $W_{max}$ then $v$ is essential.
 The endpoints of all viable edges are either essential or viable.
 Therefore, dropping the essential vertices from these yield viable vertices.
 Finally, a vertex which does not have an essential or viable edge incident at it is subpar.